Backend-2030/keycloaktalk/README.md

 # keycloaktalk
-Tech talk for a basic Keycloak demo
+Tech talk for a basic Keycloak demo.
+Lab steps are located at https://github.com/joshuacanter/keycloaktalk/wiki.

 The themes folder contains a completed theme as discussed in http://github.com/joshuacanter/keycloaktalk/wiki/Themes.